 I wrote Kithra for fun along with a few personal reasons.
 The fun–I wanted the challenge of writing an erotic novella with a little more emotion and plot.
 I went through an erotic novella phase and kept getting disappointed that there didn’t seem to be a story or emotional connection in a lot of them.
 So, I wrote Kithra and gave it to a few friends and my agent.
 I got such positive feedback, I decided to publish it along with two more–Replicant and After the Crux.
 At the time, I’d planned to just do a bunch of novellas, but the Kithran story kept growing for me.
 So did the world of Crux Survivors.
 I quickly realized I wanted these to be longer, more plot-rich books.

-Now, in less than two weeks, the fourth Kithran Regenesis book comes out and yes, it’s a book.
+So, Origin is a full-length book.
+Yes, it’s still erotic, but it has a lot more story.
 I feel I hit my stride with Origin, so I hope that readers who “kind of” liked Kithra but wished it was longer, will keep going and give Origin a chance.
 I think they might enjoy these stories more now that I’m really diving into the worlds.
 If not, that’s okay, too.
 These are niche-heavy stories.
 Menage, space opera, post-apocalyptic, erotic… (LOL, I do plan to do a few more more traditional erotic series.)
 But, I also love these niche-heavy little worlds I’ve created and I want to stick around in them a bit longer.

 I also love the characters from my shorter pieces and that’s one reason they continue to show up in the books and sometimes in the occasional free short story when I’m missing them.

 Like Mutiny with Lux, Kol and Egan from Kithra.